 - Things we don’t know yet

 These details say a lot about the product, and the consumers can’t wait to know more about the Vive Flow.
-I wouldn’t be surprised if HTC opens up on the apps, accessories, and other details of the headset soon.
+A number of HTC Vive Flow porn content is already available.

 Are you excited to grab this VR headset?
 Let us know in the comments section down below.